-Guilt, especially mom guilt, is one thing that many parents experience.
-This is one big road block that prevents parents from taking time to care for themselves.
+Mom guilt, or any type of parent guilt, is one thing that many parents experience.
+This is one big roadblock that prevents parents from taking time to care for themselves.

 Mom guilt is something that I still struggle with because when I want to take time for myself, I feel like I’m being a bad parent.
 I picked this up from my own parents who sacrificed a lot for me to have the American dream.
 So in my mind, family came first and me second.